In this example collected via Twitter in December 2014:

 — stumpilicious (@thisaintastump) December 28, 2014 [This tweet is no longer available to view online.]

 An investigation into organized dog fighting resulted in the arrests of 8 individuals including Earl Simmons, better known by stage name as rapper DMX.
 According to authorities, 102 pit bulls from which 39 were still puppies were seized from the rapper’s home by an animal control unit.
 Authorities tell us the dogs were so malnourished their ribs were sticking out and others had bad wounds that required emergency care.
 The lifeless bodies of 7 dogs were also found on the property.

 Federal state and local officials announced the arrests on Friday.
 Around $400,000 in cash that investigators believe was tied to illegal gambling on dog fights was also seized.

-The article quickly went viral, and since Infossip doesn’t have a clear disclaimer labeling the website as a satirical fake news publication, thousands of people took to Facebook and Twitter to share their displeasure with the singer:
+The article quickly went viral, and since Infossip doesn’t have a clear disclaimer labeling the website as a satirical fake news publication, thousands of people took to Facebook and Twitter to share their displeasure with the rapper:

 dear DMX, go die in a fire.